avinashvaidya09/tech-lib-multi-tenant-app/README.md

 ![Single Tenant vs Multi Tenant](/assets/images/single_vs_multi_tenant.png)

+Now as you know "WHAT", let us jump in understanding the "HOW" part.

-## How you can achieve multi tenancy on SAP BTP Cloud Foundry Runtime
+## How you can achieve multitenancy on SAP BTP (leveraging cloud foundry runtime)

 In this section, I will explain three perspectives